Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Method

 \paragraph{Photometric Losses.} Our model is trained to render photorealistic images with common photometric supervision losses L1, SSIM~\cite{wang2004image} and LPIPS~\cite{zhang2018unreasonable}.
 Notably, our system does not require held-out target views as we only render input images.
 This design is usually avoided because it can lead to a collapsed geometry, but we observe that our teacher geometry losses prevent this problem.

 \paragraph{Geometry Consistency Losses.} We enforce our 3D Gaussian model and the 3D reconstruction backbone to be consistent with each other.
 We first define a L1 loss between the predicted and rendered depth maps $L_{depth}$.
 Then, we apply a second-order constraint $L_{normal}$ by deriving normal maps from the predicted depth maps and intrinsics~\cite{zhang2024rade}.
 This normal map is compared to rendered normals, defined as the direction of the Gaussians' shortest axis.
 This encourages Gaussian orientations to align with local surface geometry.
-These consistency losses serve 2 purposes.
-First, it supervises the Gaussian model geometry, penalizing primitives that reproject wrongly in other images.
-And second, it provides a supervision signal for the depth head, pushing it towards multi-view consistent depth estimation, necessary to obtain accurate Gaussian models.
+These consistency losses supervise the Gaussian model geometry, penalizing primitives that reproject wrongly in other images and provides supervision signal for the depth head, pushing it towards multi-view consistent depth estimation, necessary to obtain accurate Gaussian models.

 \paragraph{Teacher Geometry Losses.} Similar to AnySplat~\cite{jiang2025anysplat}, we observe that fine-tuning solely from photometric loss is not stable and causes the model to diverge.
 To regularize it, we use VGGT~\cite{wang2025vggt} as a teacher model and constrain depth maps and camera poses to remain close to VGGT geometry.
 We define a loss on depth maps $L_{teach_{depth}}$, weighted by VGGT depth confidence.
 Then, we use a L1 loss on camera translation $L_{teach_{t}}$ and minimize the geodesic distance between camera orientations $L_{teach_{R}}$.
 The objective here is not to \textit{distill} information because we start from the same model, but rather to \textit{regularize} the problem to avoid diverging to collapsed geometries.